arslan38/blink-detection/README.md

 #### Important Note: You should run it as adminastrator.
 Because communication between python and c # is provided by blinktext.txt file.
 And if you don't run as adminastrator, program cannot change text file and you will get error.

-#### Important Note 2: If you want to work with python code without GUI you can just use BlinkDetection.py.
+#### Important Note 2: If you want to work with python code without GUI you can just use BlinkDetection.py in python branch.

 ---